Guest Author: Edward Restivo.

 8 Types of Protein

 Hormones are protein-based chemicals secreted by the cells of the endocrine glands.
-Usually transported through the blood, hormones act as chemical messengers that transmit signals from one cell to another.
+Usually transported through the blood, hormones act as chemical messengers that send signals from one cell to another.
 Each hormone affects certain cells in your body, known as target cells.
-Such cells have specific receptors on which the hormone attaches itself to transmit the signals.
+Such cells have specific receptors on which the hormone attaches itself to send the signals.
 An example of a hormonal protein is insulin, which is secreted by the pancreas to regulate the levels of blood sugar in your body.

 Enzymatic proteins accelerate metabolic processes in your cells, including liver functions, stomach digestion, blood clotting and converting glycogen to glucose.
 An example is digestive enzymes that break down food into simpler forms that your body can easily absorb.